 University Relations Office Staff

-Peggy McCue serves as the executive assistant to Mr. Joe Carpenter, the vice president of University Relations and chief communications officer.
+Peggy McCue serves as the executive assistant to Ms. Schumaker, vice president for University Relations.

 Director of Media Services

 Sherry Wallace leads the team of public relations writers in the production of various university publications, including Radford Connected, The Magazine of Radford University and various newsletters.
 She is also charged with managing the university's reputation among external media outlets.
 Before joining University Relations in 2013, she worked as a public information officer and marketing manager in the aviation industry.

 Public Relations Writer